SpektraSystems/Azure-Synapse-Analytics-Day/ms-spl-create-and-publish-powerbi-dashboards-reports/hol1-task1and2.md

     ![The OK button is highlighted in the Pipeline run dialog.](../media/ex02-orchestrate-pipelines-trigger-run.png "Pipeline run trigger")

 40. To monitor the pipeline run, move on to the next task.

+## Summary

+In this exercise, we explored and modified a Synapse notebook to understand data transformations and analytical steps.
+We also updated and executed a Synapse pipeline containing a Data Flow to validate end-to-end processing.
+This provided a hands-on foundation for building and orchestrating data workflows in Synapse.

 Now, click on **Next** from the lower right corner to move on to the next tasks.